arbor-sim/arbor/doc/concepts/cable_cell.rst

     in the CV.

 ..
 Note::
     In NEURON discretisation is controlled through splitting a NEURON section into a number of NEURON segments (`nseg`, by default to `1`).
-Since NEURON sections don't exactly map to Arbor :term:`segments <segment>`, there is not always a way to match the precise discretisation.
-Therefore results may be slightly different for otherwise identical simulations.
+Note that a NEURON segment is not the same as an Arbor :term:`segment`!

 .. glossary::

   CV policy
     Generating the set of boundary points used by the simulator (discretisation) is controlled by a :term:`CV <control volume>` policy.
-The default policy is ``cv_policy_every_segment``.
+The default policy used to generate the set of boundary points is ``cv_policy_fixed_per_branch(1)``.

 Specific CV policies are created by functions that take a ``region`` parameter that restrict the domain of applicability of that policy; this facility is useful